garciaalvaro/melonpan-block-container/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Container block with settings that can have other blocks nested.
-Developers may also use it to create their own blocks making use of the build-in settings and controls.
+Container block with settings.
+Developers may also register their own block types taking advantage of the plugin settings and controls.

 == Description ==

 This block is a container that can have other blocks nested.
-It comes with several settings:
+It comes with the following settings:

 * Background image, fixed, color & opacity
 * Content align, max-width, text color